whrobbins/616/index.md

 Most of the neighbors on the block didn't really interact with us, but both next-door neighbors were lovely.
 One was even a former marine who helped advise us on the SWATing problem and the issue of drug addicts/homeless breaking into the backyard.
 It was nice to know the neighbors.

 Overall, it's a great propery, but be aware of some serious safety issues and make sure your loved ones can navigate them.

+# 2024 Update

+I was told that after moving out, a new tenant was found: a family with a young child.
+I heard that the SWATing happened again, when the mother and her young child were home.
+Of course this was terrifying to the family and the child.
+Apparently they considered suing the landlord because they weren't warned of the risk.
+It was sad to hear of an even more innocent and fragile victim of these 911 abuse crimes.

+At the end of 2024, Scott Radin of Agam Properties reached out after seeing this web domain.
+He said that this web page was making it hard to rent the property, and asked that it be taken down, despite confirming that all of the content is 100% factual.
+He also offered to buy the web domain, which of course was intended to sweep this problem under the rug.
+Again, he did not agree to warn future tenants of this issue in exchange for removing the website.

+Potential buyers and renters: be aware!
+If sellers or property managers don't mention the safety risks, they may be doing so voluntarily, as the risks are well known at this point.